What is the Uyghur Forced Labor Prevention Act and what does it mean for investors?

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.
 Newton manages a variety of investment strategies.
-Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
+How ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.
+ESG considerations do not form part of the research process for Newton's small cap and multi-asset solutions strategies.
 For additional Important Information, click on the link below.

 For Institutional Clients Only.
 Issued by Newton Investment Management North America LLC ("NIMNA" or the "Firm").
 NIMNA is a registered investment adviser with the US Securities and Exchange Commission ("SEC") and subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon").
 The Firm was established in 2021, comprised of equity and multi-asset teams from an affiliate, Mellon Investments Corporation.
 The Firm is part of the group of affiliated companies that individually or collectively provide investment advisory services under the brand "Newton" or "Newton Investment Management".
 Newton currently includes NIMNA and Newton Investment Management Ltd ("NIM") and Newton Investment Management Japan Limited ("NIMJ").